Eventornado blog

 On Eventornado, we know that smart communication is one of the most important elements of running a great hackathon.

-That’s why as soon as someone signs up to a hackathon hosted on Eventornado, they’re automatically directed to a dedicated chat space, where all participants can meet each other and the organisers.
+That’s why as soon as someone signs up for a hackathon hosted on Eventornado, they’re automatically directed to a dedicated chat space, where all participants can meet each other and the organizers.

 7. You’re not promoting your hackathon